SILENCE-SIMSOOL/SilenceUtils-Addon-Replacer/README.md

 Select Language: [한국어](https://github.com/SILENCE-SIMSOOL/SilenceUtils-Addon-Replacer/blob/main/Korean.md)

 # ⚠ Do not use this!
-This mod is no longer used in Mod Silence Utils.
-It has been merged with Silence Utils.
+This mod is an addon that previously relied on the old [SilenceUtils](https://github.com/SILENCE-SIMSOOL/SilenceUtils-Documentation) for functionality.
-The code is left here for those who are interested.
+However, it is now integrated into [SilenceUtils](https://github.com/SILENCE-SIMSOOL/SilenceUtils-Documentation) and can no longer be used as a standalone mod.
-In SilenceUtils, the problem has been solved in a completely different way.
+Please use it for source code reference purposes only.

 # What is mod?
 This mod helps high ping players in Hypixel SkyBlock by updating the held item when breaking blocks, alleviating the disadvantages they face.